-Since the 1960s, George R. Carruthers has been a pioneer in the use of ultraviolet spectroscopy to learn more about the earth and the universe.
+George R. Carruthers was a pioneer in the use of ultraviolet spectroscopy to learn more about the earth and the universe.

 After graduate school, Carruthers gladly accepted a position as Research Physicist with the Naval Research Laboratory (NRL) in Washington, D.C.
 (1964).

 Carruthers excelled at developing new instrumentation often as the Principal Investigator for research projects and became an expert in ultraviolet radiation.
 In fact, he later became head of NRL’s Ultraviolet Measurements Branch in 1982.
 But his first major contribution in this field was to lead the team that invented the far ultraviolet camera / spectrograph used for the Apollo 16 mission to the moon in 1972.

 Ultraviolet (UV) “light” is the swath of electromagnetic radiation with a wavelength from about 400 to four nanometers between visible light and x-rays.
 UV emissions give the best clues to the nature of very hot celestial objects – for example, stars are two to ten times as hot as our sun.
 But the earth’s atmosphere absorbs most UV emissions from space, so a UV camera operating on the moon would open a whole new world of information.

 Carruthers led the team that invented that camera.
 They surmounted all challenges of instrumentation and design to create a 50-pound, gold-plated apparatus that recorded radiation from the upper half of the UV spectrum.
 The Apollo 16 crew deployed Carruthers’ camera on the moon’s surface at various points of view and returned with almost 200 UV “photos,” including views of newly discovered stars and nebulae.
 The camera itself had to be left behind, but a second version of it was used aboard the final Skylab flight (1973) to study the comet Kohoutek.